J-Siu/johnsiu.com/content/blog/hugo-empty-homepage.md

 mdfind hugo.rb
 ```

-If youhave brew recent version, it should show path as follow:
+If you have brew recent version, it should show path as follow:

 ```sh
 /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula/hugo.rb